 Bud Powell

-Bud Powell, a Black jazz pianist, and composer, was born on this date in 1924.
+Bud Powell, a Black jazz pianist and composer, was born on this date in 1924.

-An innovator with an uncannily fluid style, Powell’s technical facility and creativity overshadowed his personal inconsistency and the difficulties he faced in dealing with some fellow musicians.
-In one story, Powell was being teased one night by his friend, pianist Art Tatum, for not using his left hand enough.
+An innovator with an uncannily fluid style, Powell’s technical facility and creativity overshadowed his inconsistency and the difficulties he faced in dealing with some fellow musicians.
+In one story, Powell was teased one night by his friend, pianist Art Tatum, for not using his left hand enough.
 The next evening, Powell played brilliantly while seated atop his right hand and using only his left.
 Tatum was in the audience and had nothing but praise.

 Bud Powell’s life included many health problems.
 His first major hospitalization occurred in 1945, reportedly the result of a brutal beating suffered at the hands of members of the Philadelphia police force.
 Numerous hospitalizations, bouts of depression, electro-shock therapy, and using tranquilizers and alcohol marred the remainder of his life.

 The titles of Powell's compositions, which remain jazz standards, reflect his problems, "Un Poco Loco," "Hallucinations," and "Glass Enclosure" are a few.
-Powell served as the basis for Dexter Gordon's character in the 1986 movie "Round Midnight," although elements of the lives of Lester Young and Gordon also were written into the character.
+Powell served as the basis for Dexter Gordon's character in the 1986 movie "Round Midnight," although elements of the lives of Lester Young and Gordon were also written into the character.

 All That Jazz: The Illustrated Story of Jazz Music